grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 ## Screen recordings

 The recommended format for screen recordings is **.mp4**.
-Do not use **.gif** or **.mov** formats.
+Don't use **.gif** or **.mov** formats.
+In particular, avoid animated GIFs because they distract users.
+For more information about distracting content, refer to [Understanding Success Criterion 2.2.2: Pause, Stop, Hide | WAI | W3C](https://www.w3.org/WAI/WCAG21/Understanding/pause-stop-hide.html#intent).

 Screen recordings follow the same upload procedure and file naming convention as other media assets.
 Use the `video-embed` shortcode to embed the video on the page:

 ```
 {{</* video-embed src="/media/<path-to-recording/recording.mp4>" */>}}